Search results for

 Price: Free

 An app lock is an excellent way to keep kids out of apps on your phone.
-This is mainly for parents with younger kids who use the parent’s phone to watch YouTube Kids or play kids games.
+This is mainly for parents with younger kids who use the parent’s phone to watch YouTube Kids or play kids’ games.
 An app lock puts a password on your other apps.
-Thus, if your kids get back to the home screen and start clicking on sensitive stuff like your Facebook or banking apps, they can’t get any further.
-We have a whole list of these, but IvyMobile’s is free and relatively simple to use.
+Thus, if your kids return to the home screen and start clicking on sensitive stuff like your Facebook or banking apps, they can’t get any further.
+We have a list, but IvyMobile’s is free and relatively simple.
 This should keep kids away from the sensitive stuff until they’re old enough to know better.

 Find My Kids